-It read: "Erma Bomback said that life is a bowl of cherries and if that is the case, then many believe it is the pits, but truth is life is like a lemon tree- Filled with Hope, dreams, and beauty for those willing to see.
+It read: "Erma Bomback said that life is a bowl of cherries and if that is the case, then many believe it is the pits, but truth is life is like a lemon tree- Filled with Hope, Dreams, and Beauty for those willing to see.
 May you see the sweetness of lemonade as you watch this lemon tree grow."

-Being the messenger is more than a job.
+For being a messenger is more than a job.
 It's a gift when the message is recieved.

 The gift of the lemon tree has so much signaficance to see.